tokyapp/toky-phone-js-sdk/README.md

   callerId: '+13344413569' /* example caller id from the company */, })
 ```
-Once the call is established we get a session (`tokySession`) of that call and
+Once the call is established, we get a session (`tokySession`) of that call and
 later we will use it to make the following operations

 ## Session instance methods